lzumeta/injurytools/README.md

 ## Overview

-**`injurytools`** is a package aimed at Sports Medicine that facilitates the data analysis workflow by providing convenience functions and handy tools for sports injury data.
+**`injurytools`** is a package designed for the field of Sports Medicine.
+It simplifies the data analysis workflow by providing convenience functions and handy tools for sports injury data.

-The functions can be classified into (sports injury) data preparation, descriptive analyses and data visualization routines.
-Further analyses, such as the estimation of the risk of injury with other covariate effects, can be performed outside of **`injurytools`**, whether the event of injury (outcome variable) is seen as count or time-to-event data.
+The functions can be classified into: (a) sports injury data preparation, (b) descriptive analyses and (c) data visualization routines.
+Further analyses, such as the estimation of the risk of injury with other covariate effects, can be performed outside of **`injurytools`**, whether the event of injury is viewed as count or time-to-event data.

 To get an overview of the package, see the [Articles](https://lzumeta.github.io/injurytools/articles/) section.